d-wc/pvpython-filters/README.md

 # pvpython-filters
 Personal python scripts for Paraview 5.10

-paraview_particles_to_line is a python filter for paraview of the diffusive strip method to study scalar mixing from particle tracks.
+paraview_DiffusiveStrip is a python filter for paraview of the diffusive strip method to study scalar mixing from particle tracks.

 Input: particle tracers.
 Output: lines connecting points with the same age, with inverse neighbor distance and central neighborhood angle.